 Being an archaeologist on this island is a privilege, and there is a chance for everyone to be a part of the scientific research of the history of the island.
 Gotland Archaeological Field school has, since 1998, been devoted to research the history of the island's Viking Age, and Early Middle Ages through extensive archaeological excavations and research programmes.
 The field courses are linked to different universities by both research projects and lectures.

 Coming summer (2015), we will continue the excavation at one of the best preserved Viking Age harbour sites on Gotland, dated from around AD 700 to around AD 1000, being a part of a 3 years research project.
-For further information about the course 2015, curriculum, as well as about the research programme, and the excavation site, will be availible towards the end of 2014.
+For further information about the course 2015, curriculum, as well as about the research programme, and the excavation site, will be availible in the beginning of 2015.
 For an idea how it will be carried out, please see the detailed information at the section of Field Course 2015.
 If you have any questions, please don't hesitate to contact us.